NEET/JEE Coaching Scholarship

 Now, we know that the surface area of the cube(A) is

-from equation (i) we know that
+From equation (i), we know that

-put this value in equation (i)
+Putting this value in equation (i), we get,

-It is given in the question that the value of edge length(x) = 12cm
+It is given in the question that the value of edge length(x) = 12 cm

 So,